artefactual/archivematica-docs/user-manual/administer/dashboard-admin.rst

 DIP upload
 ----------

-Archivematica has access integrations with three access platforms: AtoM, ArchivesSpace, and Archivists' Toolkit.
+Archivematica has access integrations with three access platforms: AtoM, Binder, and ArchivesSpace.
 For more information on Archivematica integrations, please see the :ref:`Integrations <integrations>` page.

 .. _dashboard-atom: